Julius-Java/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions - adds execute permission to the owner and group owner, and read only permission to the rest of the users
-7-everybody - adds x permission to the owner, the group owner, and other users of the file hello 8-James_Bond - sets the permission of the file hello: Owner: no permisson; Group: no permission; Other users: all permissions
+7-everybody - adds x permission to the owner, the group owner, and other users of the file hello 8-James_Bond - sets the permission of the file hello: Owner: no permisson; Group: no permission; Other users: all permissions 9-John_Doe sets the mode of file hello to -rwx r-x -wx